Our Storytellers are back from their summer break, and we can’t wait to welcome everyone again!

 Our libraries also offer in-language storytimes at four of their branches – Albert Park, Emerald Hill, Port Melbourne and St Kilda.

-These include weekly sessions in English and monthly sessions in Portuguese, German, Spanish and Russian, which are also suitable for children aged five years and under.
+These include weekly sessions in English and monthly sessions in Portuguese, German and Spanish, which are also suitable for children aged five years and under.

 Contact us